 Module co-ordinator NURPD03 (Research Design for Clinical Practice)

 Associate Dean of Research (Deputy) 2016-2021

 Plenary Presentation: Pessary for Pelvic Organ Prolapse - Evidence and Use

-I have a leadership role in research within the Faculty (Deputy Associate Dean for Research) and led the submission for the A3 unit of assessment for REF 2021 .
+I hold a research leadership position within the Faculty (Deputy Associate Dean for Research) and led the submission for the A3 unit of assessment for REF 2021 .
 I have led and am a member of the Enhancing Self Care Research Group within the Faculty of Health Sciences and Sport.
 I am Deputy Chair of the NICR ethics committee for the University.

 My research interests focus on development and assessment of health technologies to support self care across a range of clinical domains.
 I have particular expertise in self care interventions women use for pelvic floor dysfunction.

 I have a keen interest in research methods.
-I am a qualitative and mixed methods researcher and have undertaken process evaluations and intervention development studies for large funded clinical trials (please see projects).
+I work across the full range of research methods with recognised expertise in process evaluation and intervention development for large funded clinical trials (please see projects).